nanw1103/parallel-processing-patterns/README.md

 building blocks to optimize these operations via parallelism or batch, reduce the number of calls, to achieve shorter execution time, higher throughput, and lower system cost.

+## Parallel Processing Principles

+An engineer makes designs according to experiences, and an architect makes designs according to methodologies.

+### 1. Identify unrelated operations at the highest level, and isolate them
+Isolation at the highest level solves the core problem in parallel processing.
+If architecturally a design is sequential, there will be little margin to enhance at the micro-level.

+### 2. Favor batch operations

+### 3. Plan system scalability limit
+Every system within its lifecycle has a scalability limit.
+Identifying the limit and design according to it.

 ## PP-Patterns

 ### 1. Batch Stage Chain